Loschcode/justpushit-api/deps/postgrex/README.md

 %Postgrex.Result{command: :insert, columns: nil, rows: nil, num_rows: 1}}
 ```

-## Disclaimer

-Postgrex is currently on 0.x beta releases.
-We are heading towards a stable release soon.
-Please consult the issues tracker for more information and outstanding issues.

 ## Features

   * Automatic decoding and encoding of Elixir values to and from PostgreSQL's binary format
-  * User defined extensions for encoding and decoding any PostgresSQL type
+  * User defined extensions for encoding and decoding any PostgreSQL type
   * Supports transactions, prepared queries and multiple pools via [DBConnection](https://github.com/elixir-ecto/db_connection)
-  * Supports PostgreSQL 8.4, 9.0, 9.1, 9.2, 9.3, 9.4, and 9.5 (hstore is not supported on 8.4)
+  * Supports PostgreSQL 8.4 and 9.0-9.6 (hstore is not supported on 8.4)

 ## Data representation